IronCore864/aws-cognito-demo/README.md

 ## 4 TODO

+- Terraform module for API Gateway to support multiple APIs
-- Use a Deployment in EKS with Ingress in EKS instead of a Lambda function as the backend of the API Gateway.
+- Use a Deployment in EKS with Ingress instead of a Lambda function as the backend of the API Gateway.

 ---